NordLandeW/DSPMod-N/README.md

 ## CruiseAssist

 - Update mod for the newest DSP version 10.30.22292.0
-- Fix the framerate drop caused by the UI
+- Reduce the framerate drop caused by the UI